matteo-rizzo/explainable-tcc/README.md

 ## Dataset

 The TCC dataset was introduced in the paper [A Benchmark for Temporal Color Constancy](https://arxiv.org/abs/2003.03763) and can be downloaded and preprocessed following the instructions reported in the related [code repository](https://github.com/yanlinqian/Temporal-Color-Constancy).
-A polished version of the code for processing the sequences is available at `dataset/tcc/img2npy.py` in the present repository.
-This script generates the preprocessed data at `dataset/tcc/preprocessed` and can be used to generate the splits for a 3-folds CV based on a CSV file containing the metadata (i.e., which items belong to which split).
+A polished version of the code for processing the sequences is available at `dataset/tcc/img2npy.py` in [this repository](https://github.com/matteo-rizzo/cctcc).
+The script generates the preprocessed data at `dataset/tcc/preprocessed` and can be used to generate the splits for a 3-folds CV based on a CSV file containing the metadata (i.e., which items belong to which split).
 The metadata for the CV can be generated running the `dataset/tcc/cv_split.py` script and the file needed to replicate the splits used in the experiments is provided as `dataset/tcc/3_folds_experiment.csv`.
 The preprocessed sequences must be placed in `dataset/tcc/preprocessed` with respect to the root folder.

 The script for preprocessing can be run with `python3 img2npy.py` from within the `dataset/tcc/` folder.